Reverse Mortgage Pros and Cons Canada — An Honest Assessment

 Average total~$3,000

-Most borrowers deduct closing costs from the proceeds at closing — no out-of-pocket cheque required.
+Most borrowers deduct closing costs from the proceeds at closing — no out-of-pocket expense required.

 Default Conditions Require Ongoing Attention